Jpark55/SQL_codes/README.md

 Reports created due to limitations of default report builder in BytePro.

-temp tables used due to data spread out in multiple tables. custom fields created in Byte are grouped into a few tables by data type.
+Temp tables used due to data spread out in multiple tables.
+Custom fields created in Byte are grouped into a few tables by data type.

 ---